HarvestersCrew/CorpusHarvester/doc/api_json.md

 ### default_value

 If no value is provided in a query and this value is set, will use this one.
+Must be represented as a string.

-*ex.:* `1` for a page number for instance
+*ex.:* `"1"` for a page number for instance

 ### values

 Array of possible values for this parameter.
 If a value is given by the user or by a default value, it will check it against this array before doing (or not) the query.
+Values must be strings.

 *ex.:* `["recent", "popular", "mixed"]`